WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 (Image Credit: Pexels)

-You don’t have to go all-out with a full ball pool—a small section of the shed will do just fine if space is tight.
-However, make sure the shed floor is strong enough to handle both the weight of the balls and the kids playing in them.
-A floor thickness of at least 19mm is recommended for kids jumping around in the shed.
+Just make sure the shed floor is strong enough to support the weight of both the balls and the kids playing.
+A minimum floor thickness of 19mm is recommended for active use.

 When it comes to the balls, go for BPA-free, non-toxic ones that are big enough to avoid choking hazards.
 For a small ball pool, you’ll want at least 500 balls for decent coverage, while larger spaces will need 1,000 or more.

-Overhead net obstacle course
+Overhead obstacle course

-If needed, reinforce them with extra bracing or a freestanding frame.
-This is where you’ll attach the anchor points, like heavy-duty hooks, brackets, or carabiners.
 Whatever you do, don’t drill into weak or thin panels!
-And, of course, use high-quality rope or netting to keep everything safe and sturdy.
+And, of course, use high-quality rope or netting at a safe height to keep everything safe and sturdy.

 Note: Always keep an eye on young children while they’re using it.
 Even with all the right safety measures, supervision is key to preventing accidents.